Skip to main content

 The three stages per case are:

-The stages are completed sequentially for each case before the reader proceeds to the next case.
+The three stages are completed sequentially for each case before the reader proceeds to the next case.
 The order of case presentation is independently randomised for each reader to prevent order effects.
 The self-controlled comparison between Stage 1 (unassisted) and Stage 2 (assisted) for the same reader on the same case constitutes the primary paired observation.

 Reference standard (ground truth)